 Cell Phones in Schools: Supports for Students with Disabilities and Special Considerations

 The Ohio Department of Education and Workforce recognizes that all students need to be supported to thrive in their academic settings.
-Schools and districts can consider creative strategies for limiting the use of cell phones in schools but also identify situations where students may need access to their cell phones for educational or medical reasons.
+While cell phone use is prohibited during the instructional day, there are situations where students may need access to their cell phones for educational or medical reasons.
+An “instructional day” is any period of time in which a student is expected to be in attendance and includes not only formal instruction time but also supervised activities, such as transitioning between classes, recess, meal periods, and field trips.

 Students with Disabilities

-- Schools and districts should make sure the student, family, and educational team(s) supporting the student understand cell phone use as detailed in the IEP or 504 plan to allow the most productive educational conditions.
+• Schools and districts should ensure that students, families, and educational teams understand the cell phone use guidelines in the IEP or 504 plan for optimal learning conditions.

 Students with Medical Needs

-Students may have medical needs that require the use of a cell phone during the school day.
+Students may have medical needs that require the use of a cell phone during the instructional day.

 Resources